Smart headphones (headsets) allow you to do more than listen to music.

 Like ordinary headphones, smart headphones can stream music, calls, and more.
 With smart headphones, you can listen to voice messages, listen to the news, stream music, etc.

-Most smart headphones come with a case.
+Most smart headsets come with a case.
 The case isn’t just for keeping your headphones safe.
 It also doubles as a charging station.
 So if your headphones are out of juice and you’re on the go, you can pop in your headphones in its case for a few minutes.